Knee Injuries: Causes and Treatments.

 Non-Surgical Management

-Mild or moderate knee injuries may improve with:
+Mild or moderate knee injuries may be treated without surgery.
+Treatment options include:

 • Bracing or compression for support